 Superheroes play a big part in current pop culture and entertainment, so it is no surprise that one of the best fighting games right now takes beloved superpowered characters and pits them against one another.

-Developed by NetherRealm Studios, who already have a place on this list with Mortal Kombat 11, Injustice 2 takes plenty of DC characters and lets them fight it out in a range of game modes, from the story mode to the Multiverse.
+Developed by NetherRealm Studios, which already has a couple of places on this list with the Mortal Kombat games, Injustice 2 takes plenty of DC characters and lets them fight it out – MK-style – in a range of game modes, from the story mode to the Multiverse.
 The Multiverse features varying rounds of enemies to fight, with adjustments that can make each fight interesting.

 Injustice 2 also features a Gear system, with each character having a range of interesting equipment that can offer simple bonuses to complete move changes.
 The Legendary Edition is the complete package of the game too, with all DLC characters, some premium skins, an increased character level cap, and more.

 Injustice 2 is available on PC, PlayStation, and Xbox.